vish07/cmx-cli-integration/README.md

 - the report api can be access using: http://127.0.0.1:5000/report

 ### To access the dashboard to view the report
-- just open the index.html in any browser after you have started the api server successfully
+- Just open the index.html in any browser after you have started the api server successfully
+- The dashboard makes use of ReactJs & ChartJs.